realopt/BlockDecomposition.jl/doc/source/index.rst

 ..
-BlockJuMP documentation master file, created by sphinx-quickstart on Fri Oct 14 11:32:13 2016.
+BlockDecomposition documentation master file, created by sphinx-quickstart on Fri Oct 14 11:32:13 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-BlockJuMP.jl - JuMP for block structured problems
+BlockDecomposition.jl - JuMP for block structured problems
 =================================================

-.. module:: BlockJuMP.jl
+.. module:: BlockDecomposition.jl
   :synopsis: A package to take advantage of the shape of block structured problems.

-BlockJuMP.jl package provides features to take advantage of the shape of block structured problems.
+BlockDecomposition.jl package provides features to take advantage of the shape of block structured problems.

 The user must be familiar with the syntax of JuMP, which is described in its